Nikkkkkkko/LBYARCH-1-D-Stencil/README.md

 ## Program Output
 ![alt test](https://github.com/Nikkkkkkko/LBYARCH-1-D-Stencil/blob/main/progOutput.png)
 ## Analysis of Result
-### Debug
+Unfortunately, we were unable to fix the lingering issues on the release mode of the project that prevented us from running tests in time.

-The performance of the kernels in debug mode showed that the C kernel took longer than the assembly kernel on all the sizes.
-We believe that this is because assembly cuts away the overhead that C uses for memory allocation and etc.
+In the meantime, for the Debug mode, as we expected, the average runtime of the x86-64 kernel proved that it was faster than it's C' counterpart.
+Interestingly, we had observed that this gap in speed grew wider with larger vectore size as shown in the table above.
+We believe that this is because assembly cuts away the overhead that C uses for memory allocation therefor essentially letting it perform tasks with fewer middlemen.